 And then, he stopped the car.
 A meadow surrounded both sides of the road; an open field, and nothing else.

 There was no saloon with dusty, unwashed whiskey glasses waiting to be filled.
 There was no sheriff's office with a cell key still hanging on a rusty nail, waiting for a prisoner that would never come.
-There was no church waiting for its Pastor who had moved on a hundred years earlier.
+There was no church; it was gone, and its preacher moved on a hundred years earlier.
 There were no cabins, no mills, no abandoned railroad bed.

 There was just an empty meadow, and great disappointment.

 That winter, I began reading every book I could find on the subject of Colorado's ghost towns.
 In particular, I read all I could find about Caribou.
 I learned that we had never actually reached Caribou.
 Instead, we had come across another ghost town called Cardinal, precisely two miles below Caribou.
 When summer came around, we set out again, and this time we reached our destination.